 The most significant difference between the two roles is the power of decision-making and responsibility.

-With the trust of Ron – Senior AD and Producers in my team, I had been in charge of running projects on my own for a long time ago.
+With the trust of Ron – Senior Art Director and Producers in my team, I had been in charge of running projects on my own for a long time ago.
 But at that time, I could still rely on their reviews and advice for changes and improvement.
-Even though the scopes of work are still the same in my new positions, I am the final accountability for everything without having the last check from seniors.
+Even though the scopes of work are still the same in my new position, I am the final accountability for everything without having the last check from seniors.

 Someone said, “With great power comes great responsibility.”
 I can’t agree more with it when it comes to transition.

-Working in an environment that empowers me to learn continuously and seek solutions for every challenge I face excites me the most.
-The company usually sends surveys on projects or favorite game/movie genres for studio members so you can choose and work on the types of projects you want.
+What excites me the most is working in an environment that empowers me to learn continuously and seek solutions for every challenge I face.
+The company usually sends surveys on projects or favorite game/movie genres for studio members, so you can choose and work on the types of projects you want.

-I have the opportunity to work with many young, creative and enthusiastic colleagues trusting and supporting her along the way.
-Receiving everyone’s love is her motivation and joy to go to work every day.
+I have the chance to work with many young, creative, and enthusiastic colleagues who trust and support me along the way.
+Receiving everyone’s love is my motivation and joy to go to work every day.

-My leader often said, “If you want people to do something, just say it, especially what you think will be good for the team’s projects.”.
+My leader often says, “If you expect something from others, just tell it straight to them, especially if you think it will be good for the team’s projects.”.
 Those encouragement words boosted my confidence significantly.

-Every time I receive a challenging project or a new type of project, I learn a lot of new knowledge and experiences.
-You will surely learn a lot when you dare to accept challenges and face difficulties.
+Every time I receive a challenging project or a new type of project, I learn plenty of new knowledge and experiences.
+You will develop a lot when you dare to accept challenges and face difficulties.

 6. How does Sparx* empower women at the studio?

 Many people think that getting married can end your career if you are a woman because you can’t take care of your work well anymore.
-However, at Sparx*, you can balance your personal and work life when the company has special policies for women.
+However, at Sparx*, you can still find the work-life balance as the company offers special policies for women.

-I’ve known a lot of studio’s female colleagues, who had been assigned to critical roles after their pregnancy vacation, and got big support from the company to accomplish their work.
-I can see trust and support from the company to let their members put effort into work while they can enjoy their personal life.
+I know a lot of studio’s female colleagues who had been assigned to critical roles after their pregnancy vacation or got great support from the company to accomplish their work.
+I can see trust and support from the company to encourage studio members to push their limits while they can enjoy their personal life.